enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analyzing-ii/counting-and-transforming-series.md

 In the previous workout, we found how many movies of each rating are on this dataset[1].

-Now Let's find out how many TV Shows for each rating are there but in a different way.
+Now, let's find out how many TV Shows for each rating are there but in a different way.

 We will use `groupby().size()`, `to_frame()` and `reset_index`.